It is important that content on all sites is consistent to ensure clarity and unity and improve user experience.

 - It is best not to use blue text or underline text that is not a link.
 Links are automatically blue and appear underlined when hovered over.
 To emphasize or call-out text, try bolding, italicizing or using a header to separate sections (found through the Markup Styles dropdown menu in the ribbon).

 - If a linked line of text is very long, it may be preferable to choose a shorter piece of text.
 Making a full sentence a link is not common practice and can cause styling problems or weaken user experience.
 Some PDFs have long titles, so it is often best to add parentheses at the end of the title and link the PDF there.
 For example, Long Several Word Title of The Article (PDF).
-More on adding links to documents can be found here.
+Learn more on adding links to documents.

 - When creating a new page, the first thing the user does is give the page a title, which becomes the end part of the URL.
 It is important that the page title follows consistent formatting.
 All new page URLs must be all lowercase with dashes between words.
 For example: this page is: http://resources.depaul.edu/sharepoint/about/best-practices/Pages/style-guide-and-content-best-practices.aspx.
-It is especially important to not leave spaces—spaces automatically become %20 in URLs without dashes.
+It is especially important to not leave spaces—spaces automatically become %20 in URLs without dashes and can break.

 - Please do not repurpose pages.
 Once a page is created with its title/URL, it is important to keep the information on that page consistent.
 If the content on this page was changed to be about a web part for example, the URL would not reflect that, and it would be confusing.
 It is also bad for SEO.
 Making a new page is a much better course of action.